dakshp07/react-wave-portal/README.md

 **Check comments in `App.js` to see how we implement things**

-At the very bottom you'll see the magic bit of code I added :).
+At the very bottom you'll see the magic bit of code that I added :).
 Here, I can actually "listen" when my contract throws the NewWave event.
 Like a webhook :).
 Pretty dope, right?

 I can also access that data on that event like message and from.
 Here, I do a setAllWaves when I get this event which means the user's message will automatically be appended to my allWaves array when we receive the event and our UI will update!